VLTI-GRAVITY measurements of cool evolved stars: II. Pulsation properties and mass-loss process of the Mira star R Car and the red supergiant VX Sgr: Conclusions

 Furthermore, at the end of its active cycle during 2020-2021, RSG VX Sgr likely showed an extreme mass-loss event preceded by two strong shocks.
 Following the event, the mode of pulsations changed from $\sim 748 \: \rm d$ to $\sim 316 \: \rm d$.
-This is a similar behavior to Betelgeuse \citep{kravchenko21, dupree22, jadlovsky24}, which also showed two shocks preceding the Great Dimming.
+This behavior is similar to that of Betelgeuse \citep{kravchenko21, dupree22, jadlovsky24}, which also showed two shocks preceding the Great Dimming.
 At the end of the active cycle in mid-2021, the molecular layers of H$_2$O and CO showed an extreme expansion, both reaching up to about $\sim 2.2 \: R_{\star}$.
 Uniquely, during this event, VX Sgr showed strong Balmer emission, while Br$\gamma$ was also detected in the interferometric data.
-The hydrogen emission is a signature of an episode of a strong shock passing through the photosphere.
+The hydrogen emission is a signature of a strong shock passing through the photosphere.

 While both R Car and VX Sgr show extended atmospheres, which can appear observationally similar at single epochs, their time variability is quite different.
 R Car shows a regular variability of the angular radii of the photosphere, near-photospheric atomic and molecular layers, and more extended water vapor layers over several pulsation cycles.
-VX Sgr shows a more irregular variability of the angular radii of these layers over a similar time span, with an extreme event of levitation of these layers, and a change in pulsation period.
-This supports the episodic occurrence of extreme shock and levitation events as a main driver for the mass-loss process from RSGs, as suggested by \citet{dupree22, humphreys22}, instead of or in addition to the regular pulsation observed in AGB stars.
-Furthermore, based on the luminosity of VX Sgr and its refined maser distance by \citet{xu18}, we compared our results to pulsation models \citep[e.g.,][]{joyce20}.
-We conclude that VX Sgr is very likely an extremely massive RSG, as opposed to a super-AGB star as proposed in previous studies \citep[e.g.,][]{tabernero21}.
+VX Sgr shows a more irregular variability of the angular radii of these layers over a similar time span, with an extreme event of levitation of these layers and a change in pulsation period.
+This supports the episodic occurrence of extreme shock and levitation events as a main driver of the mass-loss process in RSGs, as suggested by \citet{dupree22, humphreys22}, instead of or in addition to the regular pulsation observed in AGB stars.
+Furthermore, based on the luminosity of VX Sgr and its refined maser distance by \citet{xu18}, we compared our results to pulsation models \citep[e.g.,][]{joyce20}, and we conclude that VX Sgr is very likely an extremely massive RSG as opposed to a super-AGB star, as proposed in previous studies \citep[e.g.,][]{tabernero21}.